Skip to main content

 Prism is intended for use with solo instrumental recordings and other clearly defined musical sources.
 It supports both monophonic and polyphonic material and is optimized for accurate detection of note onsets, durations, and velocities.

-If your DAW supports ARA plugins
+If Your DAW Supports ARA Plugins

 Prism currently supports these DAWs in ARA mode:

-Add Prism to an audio track
+Add Prism to an Audio Track (ARA-mode)

 Cubase has nicely integrated Prism into its UI in the place where its built-in audio and midi editors go.
 Not all DAWs will embed Prism this way, others, will put Prism in a stand-alone window (especially if in non-ARA mode).

-Use as a traditional "effect" plugin (Non-ARA Mode)
+Use as a Traditional "Effect" Plugin (Non-ARA Mode)

 For DAWs that do not support ARA, the only big difference is that you must first capture/record the audio into Prism before it can analyze it.